Financing and Insurance

 McDonald Orthodontics is committed to finding a way to help you make orthodontic treatment affordable and fun.
 We offer several financing options.

 We offer in-house, interest-free financing and we work with several third-party financial institutions to help make payments affordable, over many months.
 Financing is offered for a portion of the cost that is not covered by insurance.

 We are providers for all major orthodontic insurances, not including insurance that restricts care to Willamette Dental Group.
 Orthodontic insurance is usually different from dental insurance and can be confusing.
 We take care of all the hassles for you.
 Our fulltime financial coordinator will bill the insurance and coordinate all payments, making sure you get the maximum benefits from your orthodontic insurance coverage.
 This service is unique to McDonald Orthodontics.

 All financial arrangements will be fully explained and completed prior to starting orthodontic treatment.
 We accept checks, cash, and all major credit cards.
-You can make payments online.

 Questions Regarding Orthodontic Costs